nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 `id/`   | id number      | Id number of item to delete. | Must be an integer with no more than 6 digits.

 - Delete the specified item entirely from the inventory.
-- An item can be specified by name,{id number , or both.
+- An item can be specified by name, id number , or both.

 - `delete Apple` deletes by name